 Singapore VFTF: 96-hour VISA-FREE entry for transit passengers of certain countries holding certain visas

-Singapore VFTF is a transit visa requirement using which you can leave the airport for up to 96 hours while transiting through Singapore.
+Singapore VFTF is a transit visa requirement that allows you to leave the airport for up to 96 hours while transiting through Singapore.

 —